NickDJM/accessible-menu/docs/api/base-menu.md

 - Populate all DOM elements within the [dom](#property--dom).
 - If the current menu is the root menu _and_ has a controller, initialize the controller.
 - Populate the menu elements within the [elements](#property--elements).
+- Set the transition duration custom prop for the menu.

 ## Properties